ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

 That covers everything I wanted to share with you in this article.

-Kudos to Testcontainers and the team behind that amazing project.
+Kudos to Testcontainers and the team behind this amazing project.
 I hope you will appreciate the value brought in by the Testcontainers as much as I do and use it as necessary for your upcoming projects.